by Martin Maenza

 Hawk slipped out from beneath it, grabbed onto the rail, and flipped up the steps beyond the blocked landing.
 “Wait’ll I get my hands on that guy!” he said, his anger beginning to grow.

 As Hawk reached the top of the stairs, he looked around for a second.
 The hall extended in both directions.
 “Which way?”
-There was a loud crash to the right.
+There was a loud crash from the right.
 “There’s my little playmate!”
 He ran down the hallway toward the suite near the end.

-When Hawk arrived at the broken door, he saw a number of security men down on the floor hurt.
+When Hawk arrived at the broken door, he saw a number of security men down on the floor, hurt.
 Far across the way, the Prime Minister cowered behind an antique couch.
 In the middle of the room, the Chinese man in armor attempted to catch hold of Dove, who was leaping to and fro to avoid his grasp.

 “Smart girl, Dove!”
 Hawk said.
 “Keeping Chatty Kathy here busy until the cavalry could arrive!”
 The hero lunged forward to tackle the villain.